sarora/CodeChallenge/CodingChallenge/Data Science/readme.md

 5. Performed hyperparameter optimization using `RandomizeSearchCV`.`

-6. Perform feature selection using `Lasso` to improve performnace.
+6. Perform feature selection using `Lasso` to improve performance.

 7. Used Neural Networks to "improve" the performance of Random Forest Model.